hanprame/EmpowermentTechnologies/resources.md

 # JBRC Empowerment Technologies Resources

-If you can bookmark only one page for the class, bookmark this page.
-All other resources are linked from here.
+If you can bookmark only one page for the class, bookmark this page

 Short URL to this page: https://goo.gl/795e3L